TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

       void tp_finalize(PyObject *self);

    If :c:member:`~PyTypeObject.tp_finalize` is set, the interpreter calls it once when finalizing an instance.
-It is called either from the garbage collector (if the instance is part of an isolated reference cycle) or just before the object is deallocated.
+It is called either kutoka the garbage collector (if the instance is part of an isolated reference cycle) or just before the object is deallocated.
 Either way, it is guaranteed to be called before attempting to break reference cycles, ensuring